 #10 Ways to make sure you don’t make this mistake :

 Use sites like Google Maps, Google Search, and LinkedIn to find out about companies before applying.

 Visit new places or go on ‘field trips’ for fun – like branch offices or other places where the company operates-discover more about working for them.

 For example, if you’re applying to work at Mars Kenya, check out their website, Facebook page, and Twitter handle.
 You can also find articles written about the company on LinkedIn.
 If you still want to know more, visit their branches and ask questions about what it’s like to work there and the company culture.

-You should also talk to people who currently or used to work for that company.
+It would help if you also talked to people who currently work for that company.
 You can reach out through email, Linked In, and other online platforms.
-Doing this will get a better idea of what it’s really like working for them and whether you would enjoy it.
+Doing this will give you a better idea of what it’s like working for them and whether you would enjoy it.